ATC codes in mSupply

 We are excited to announce that thanks to the help of the WHO Collaborating Centre on Drug Statistics and Methodology, we are now able to offer a starting drugs file with the codes.
 We also plan to keep an up-to-date list of ATCs & DDDs for essential drugs on this web site. (thanks Marit ;-) )

-mSupply is designed to have the ATC code entered in the "category" field for each item. mSupply is able to report on supply transactions giving a breakdown by the different "levels" of an ATC code.
+mSupply is designed to have the ATC code entered in the “category” for each item. mSupply is able to report on supply transactions giving a breakdown by the different “levels” of an ATC code

-Note that "DDD" values in mSupply should not be entered in the "DDD factor" field.
-If you want to record the "DDD" for an item, use "user field 1" or "user field 2" or "user field 3" (or store as a note attached to the item).
+Note that “DDD” values in mSupply should not be entered in the “DDD factor” field.
+If you want to record the “DDD” for an item, use one of the custom fields availabel. (or store as a note attached to the item).

 When you produce a report, you just have to fill in some very simple criteria: category_analysis.gif (5k)